seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Is it so nominated in the bond?

 **PORTIA**
-It is not so express’d: but what of that?
+It is not so express'd: but what of that?
-’Twere good you do so much for charity.
+'Twere good you do so much for charity.

 **SHYLOCK**
-I cannot find it; ’tis not in the bond.
+I cannot find it; 'tis not in the bond.

 **PORTIA**
 You, merchant, have you any thing to say?

 **ANTONIO**
-But little: I am arm’d and well prepared.
+But little: I am arm'd and well prepared.
 Give me your hand, Bassanio: fare you well!
 Grieve not that I am fallen to this for you;
 For herein Fortune shows herself more kind